corda/corda-solutions/docs/README.md

 ## Installing tools on Windows 10

+1. Install Githup for Desktop Windows 64
+2. Launch Github Desktop and select corda/corda-solutions repo and clone it.
-1. Install “make” for Windows http://gnuwin32.sourceforge.net/packages/make.htm
+3. Install “make” for Windows http://gnuwin32.sourceforge.net/packages/make.htm
-2. Choose a tool to install Python such as https://chocolatey.org/install
+4. Choose a tool to install Python such as https://chocolatey.org/install
-3. For the example above when choco is successfully installed from Command Promp run:> choco install python
+5. For the example above when choco is successfully installed from Command Promp run:> choco install python
-4. Install pip using C:\Python37>python.exe -m pip install -U pip
+6. Install pip using C:\Python37>python.exe -m pip install -U pip

 ```